zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

   [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)
   or use the ZenML recipe (when available) which will set up the necessary
     permissions for you.
+* The local client (whoever is running the pipeline) will also have to have the necessary permissions or role to be able to launch Sagemaker jobs.

 We can then register the orchestrator and use it in our active stack:
 ```shell